Spectrum 10K: Reaction

 The project, which was anticipated to run for a decade, was controversial from the outset, in part, because the study was led by Baron-Cohen, who is criticised by many autism rights activists due to a proposed "extreme male brain" theory of autism and the idea that autistic people have a reduced "theory of mind".
 Additionally, many in the autism rights movement have criticised the lack of consultation with autistic people or their families, and raised privacy, scientific ethics and eugenics concerns due to fears of sharing genetic data.
 This led to the formation of the autistic-led Boycott Spectrum 10K group and hashtag, as well as a Change.org petition against the project.
 As a result of the backlash, the project was paused on 27 September 2021.
 However, autistic self-advocacy groups have continued to picket centres involved in the project.

 As a result of the protest, a second ethics review was conducted.
 The second ethics review found that the first ethics review was correctly decided and that the study should continue.
-In January of 2025 the project was cancelled, citing among other reasons the availability of genetic samples now available from other databases since the study was paused.
+In January 2025 the project was cancelled, citing among other reasons the availability of genetic samples now available from other databases since the study was paused.
 The centre now stated an intention to research "ways to promote good health and prevent and treat ill health in autistic people."